Extracting Higgs Self-Coupling Constraints through Triple Higgs Boson Production at Future Hadron Colliders: Triple-Higgs Boson Production at Hadron Colliders

 When deriving the expected experimental constraints on the Higgs boson self-couplings, it is also instructive to contrast them with the limits imposed by tree-level perturbative unitarity~\cite{DiLuzio:2017tfn, Liu:2018peg, Stylianou:2023tgg}.
 To calculate these unitarity bounds, we follow the procedure of~\cite{Stylianou:2023tgg} which employs the Jacobi-Wick expansion.
 Considering $hh \to hh$ scattering, probability conservation implies that the perturbative expansion must satisfy the optical theorem, leading to an upper bound on the zeroth partial wave amplitude, $a_{ii}^0$, as follows:

 where

 Using this expression, we scan over the centre-of-mass energy $\sqrt{s} \in [200, 5000]$~GeV in the $(c_3,d_4)$ plane, and we require that perturbative unitarity is preserved at all scales to determine the viable regions of the parameter space.
-Notably, constraints on the triple self-coupling are dominated by low-energy scattering, whereas bounds on the quartic self-coupling arise from the high-energy regime, as already pointed out in~\cite{DiLuzio:2017tfn}.
+Notably, constraints on the triple self-coupling are dominated by low-energy scattering, whereas bounds on the quartic self-coupling arise from the high-energy regime, as already pointed out in~\cite{DiLuzio:2017tfn}.\footnote{For unitarity bounds derived using $n\rightarrow m$ amplitudes for longitudinal gauge bosons, see refs.~\cite{Chang:2019vez,Abu-Ajamieh:2020yqi}.}